Ardyth Kennelly: Life

-Improvement Era (1930-1936)
+Improvement Era (1930–1936)

-Except for about two dozen poems published in a local newspaper in 1927–28 (under the initials A. K.), Kennelly began her career at the age of 18 with the publication of three poems in the Improvement Era, a publication of the Church of Jesus Christ of Latter-day Saints, in 1930.
+Except for about two dozen poems published in a local newspaper in 1927–28 (under the initials A. M. K.), Kennelly began her career at the age of 18 with the publication of three poems in the Improvement Era, a publication of the Church of Jesus Christ of Latter-day Saints, in 1930.
 Between September of that year and January 1936, she published 28 poems and five short stories in the LDS periodical.
 Although the majority of this work is considered sentimental and focused on love and romance, sub-themes appear as well, hinting at the insight into mature love, motherhood, death, and the restorative workings of faith and nature (including human nature) that are expressed in The Peaceable Kingdom.

 Kennelly's Improvement Era poetry is about romantic love.
 Her stories typically end happily, but are varied in theme.
 How Lovely Youth focuses exclusively on young love; it concerns a young man returning from his two-year church missionary work.
 Some Beautiful Way is about motherhood and step-motherhood, and the convergence of the internal realities of a little girl and her stepmother.
 And Afterward Came Spring is about death and a crisis of faith.

 Fire and Song is, in the words of its author, "a story of Faith".
 However, she states, "I'm nineteen.
 I tell you because I want you to understand if this tremendous theme is handled clumsily and a little—too breathlessly."

 Another Kennelly story, That Day Was Grand, 1935, is told from the point of view of a young schoolgirl who idolizes a woman whom she considers the epitome of female beauty and perfection, possessing that ineffable quality of "cool".
 In the story, Kennelly reveals the character Rose's egotism, unattractive lifestyle and taste, slovenliness, shallow values and poor judgment, and her likely fate should she continue to walk the path she has chosen.
 Rose is not evil by any means, but she is dangerous to herself and dangerous to young Laurel through the influence she could exert if not for the watchfulness and wisdom of Laurel's mother and grandmother.
 Rose's character is revealed through Laurel's words and the words of others as Laurel reports them.